DNXLabs/cf-auto-tag/README.md

 1. Go to cloudformation and Create Stack.
 2. Select `auto-tag.cf.yml`.

-To test, create an S3 bucket and in a few seconds it should add a Created-By tag with your username.
+To test, create an S3 bucket and in a few seconds it should add a CreatedBy tag with your username.

 ## Troubleshooting